anthony-c-martin/azure-resource-manager-rpc/v1.0/async-api-reference.md

 | GET /…/subscriptions/sub1/providers/Microsoft.Test/operationResults/id1 |     |
 |   | 204 NOCONTENT |

 ## Azure-AsyncOperation Resource format

-The operation resource format returned by the Azure-AsyncOperation header is as follows-
+The operation resource format returned by the Azure-AsyncOperation header is as follows:

 ```json
 {